flexirexi/schallplatte2/README.md

 - Screenshot of the license:
 <img src="doc/img/istock_license.png" width="300px">

+# Clone Repository
+You can clone the repository by following these steps:

+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard  git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY 7.Press Enter to create your local clone.

+# Fork Repository
+To fork the repository by following these steps:
+- Go to the GitHub repository
+- Click on Fork button in upper right hand corner

 # Acknowledgement
 I'd like to thank CodeInstitute for that (to be honest) quite challenging opportunity to learn web development.
 Finally, I'd like to thank my Mentor Mo Shami.
 He understands to let me learn but can say no when I need it.